pranigopu/computerVision/videoProcessing/README.md

 > - [`python-ffmpeg` (documentation)](https://pypi.org/project/python-ffmpeg/)

 ## `subprocess`
 A built-in module in Python that allows you to spawn child processes (subprocesses), connect to their input/output/error [pipes](https://github.com/pranigopu/computerVision/definitions#pipe) and obtain their return codes (e.g. returned status, returned value, etc.).
-It is a valuable tool to execute external functions and commands in Python (instead of manually running them in a terminal application).
+It is a valuable tool to execute external functions and commands in Python instead of manually running them in a terminal application (e.g. video format conversion commands).
 Thus, it seamlessly integrates external programming into one's Python workflow.

 > **References**:
 >